thingsdb/go-thingsdb/README.md

 ### NewRoom

-Create a new room using code.
+NewRoom creates a new room using code.
 The code should return the room Id for the room.

 *Example:*